×

 We asked people living in New Zealand to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to New Zealand, it is important to pack items that will help you adjust to the climate and lifestyle.
 Bring clothing that is suitable for the cooler temperatures, such as sweaters, jackets, and long pants.
 Make sure to bring comfortable shoes for walking and exploring the outdoors.
 Don't forget to bring any necessary medications, as well as any important documents such as your passport and visa.
 It is also a good idea to bring a few items that will help you feel at home, such as photos, books, and music.
-Finally, make sure to bring any necessary electronics, such as a laptop or phone charger," commented one expat who made the move to New Zealand.
+Finally, make sure to bring any necessary electronics, such as a laptop or phone charger," remarked one expat who made the move to New Zealand.

 View More Answers